 Arzon in the Gulf of Morbihan

-The municipality of Arzon is located in the Gulf of Morbihan on the Rhuys peninsula and forms a bottleneck at Port-Navalo where the gulf fills and empties to the rhythm of the tides.
+The commune of Arzon is located in the Gulf of Morbihan on the Rhuys Peninsula and forms a channel at Port-Navalo where the gulf fills and empties with the rhythm of the tides.
 This territory contains 42 islands located in the middle of the gulf, plus a Regional Natural Park.
-Due to its geographical location, Arzon offers two coastlines (an oceanic side with fine sand beaches and a gulf side with creeks).
-Don’t miss Port-Navalo, which sports a retro look with its Belle Epoque villas, while Port Crouesty concentrates contemporary nautical activity.
+Due to its geographical location, Arzon offers two coastlines (an oceanic side with fine sandy beaches and a gulf side with small coves).
+Don’t miss Port-Navalo, which has a retro feel with its Belle Epoque villas, while Port Crouesty is a hub for contemporary nautical activity.

 Gulf of Morbihan Tourist Office